picademy/a-starter-task/README.md

 	*Note: You will need to be connected to the internet in order to clone the repository to your Pi*

-2. Either from the **command line** or from an **LXTerminal** window, type the following command to clone the github repository on your github account:
+2. Either from the **command line** or from an **LXTerminal** window, type the following command to clone the github repository on your github account, and press **enter**:

 	```
 	git clone https://github.com/user/a-starter-task.git
 	```
-	*Note that you need to replace 'user' with your account name.*
+	*Note that you need to replace 'user' with your account name. e.g. MissPhilbin*

+3. GitHub may ask you to log into your account at this point with your username and password.

-3. Once your have cloned the repository you will see a new directory added to the Raspberry Pi file structure.
+4. Once your have cloned the repository you will see a new directory added to the Raspberry Pi file structure.
 This is the repo.
 You can change directory into it using `cd a-starter-task` and then type `ls` to see the files contained within it.
 These will include the code file which you want to chage called **code.py**.

 ##Step 5: Change the code